-First of all, what exactly is close reading?
-“Close reading is thoughtful, critical analysis of a text that focuses on significant details or patterns in order to develop a deep, precise understanding of the text’s form, craft, meanings, etc.” Beth Burke, NBCT (Read her article here.)
+“Close reading is thoughtful, critical analysis of a text that focuses on significant details or patterns in order to develop a deep, precise understanding of the text’s form, craft, meanings, etc.” Beth Burke, NBCT (Read Close Look at Close Reading article.)
 In other words, students use a variety of strategies to gain a deeper meaning of a passage.
 They read closely.

 - Using long passages or entire books

 - Lots of pre-reading/background building information

 - Using short reading passages or pieces of a book